The Simple Self Care Lifestyle with mo

 Todays Simple Self Care Tip

-For example dissolving (a small amount) of salt in water before cooking your vegetables can help it retain its nutrients.
-(20)
+Dissolving (a small amount) of salt in the water before cooking your vegetables can help it retain its nutrients.
+(20) OFTEN, you can eliminate the need to salt your food after.

-Using salt – before you cook or when you cook can add:
+Using salt โ€“ before you cook or when you cook, can add:

 • Flavor